Likica/wyroski-portfolio/README.md

 # This is the landing page for Fahrija Wyroski's Professional Portfolio
 ## Purpose
 * This page is to showcase the professional portfolio of Fahrija Wyroski.
-* Included in this portfolio are: Aboout me in brief, examples of projects linking directly to GitHub, short biography and contact details
+* Included in this portfolio are: Briefly "Aboout me" and "Intro/bio", examples of projects linking directly to GitHub Pages launched links, and contact details

     <img id="Landing-Pg-Snapshot" src="./assets/images/PortfolioLandingPage.png" alt="Professional Portfolio"/>